 When photographing portraits, employ manual mode and spot meter.
 To get the most outstanding results from an auto or semi-automatic mode, you’ll need to apply an exposure lock.

-Process carried in studio photography with white background
+A process carried out in studio photography with white background

 - Use a white wall or other white surfaces in your photographic studio.
 Place your backdrop approximately a meter away from it.